KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-4.md

     // Check if player requested to start the game check_start_game_request();

-    // Check if player died
+    // Check if the player died
     check_death();

     // Check if player requested reset after death